textext/textext/README.md

-# Tex Text 0.6.1 - A LaTeX extension for Inkscape (releases 0.92.1, 0.91 and 0.48)
+# Tex Text 0.7 - A LaTeX extension for Inkscape (releases 0.92, 0.91 and 0.48)

 ![blank line](spacer.png)

-> ##Very important 1 - Inkscape 0.92.2 on Windows
-> On Windows TexText **does not** work in Inkscape 0.92.2.
-Please, use the 0.92.1 Inkscape release instead until a solution is found (See Issue #44)!

-> ##Very important 2 - broken pstoedit support by ghostscript
+> ##Very important - broken pstoedit support by ghostscript
 > On all platforms pstoedit support is broken by ghostscript releases 9.21 and later.
 Please make sure that you have ghostscript version 9.20 or prior installed!
+We are working hard for a fix by migrating the converter engine to pdf2svg or inkscape from the command line.

 ![blank line](spacer.png)